 Lastly, rinse your shaving brush really well and hang it upside down on your shaving stand if you have one

 Most brushes come from the Spanish company Vie-Long, and for good reason – the Spanish seem to particularly love horse hair as a viable end to their wet shaving brushes, because of its rampant availability over there and the stiff-but-not-too-stiff feeling.
-With the Vie-Long 13070 brush, you get a nice mix of style and function, with a nice inviting tuft of white horse hair atop a lovingly finished wood handle.
-The dark marbling on the light wood is definitely a gorgeous sight to look at, and the sharply concave groove near the bottom of the handle gives it a nice grip for you to keep hold of your brush.
+With the Vie-Long PB14080 brush, you get a nice mix of style and function, with a nice inviting tuft of white horse hair atop a lovingly finished handle.
+The handle color combination is definitely a gorgeous sight to look at, and the sharply concave groove near the bottom of the handle gives it a nice grip for you to keep hold of your brush.

-The craftsmanship, as per most of Vie-Long’ s brushes, is superb, and you’ll really want to take care of this particular brush if you want to make sure it lasts you a long time.
-This is probably one of the more expensive horse hair shaving brushes out there (at about $32), but it won’t break the bank to give you such a wonderful command over your shaving experience.
+The craftsmanship, as per most of Vie-Long’s brushes, is superb, and you’ll really want to take care of this particular brush if you want to make sure it lasts you a long time.
+This is probably one of the more expensive horse hair shaving brushes out there, but it won’t break the bank to give you such a wonderful command over your shaving experience.